Rajkumar-AG/DesignStore-Template-Manager-website/README.md

 # 🌟 DesignStore – Template Manager Website

-A fully responsive PHP-based **Template Manager Web App** for digital creatives, built under the **Saarzo** brand.
+A fully responsive PHP-based **Template Manager Web App** for digital creatives, built under the **Templates store** brand.
 Easily manage, upload, and display your **Canva templates, posters, resumes, brand kits**, and more through a sleek admin interface.

 ---